bmtg/PlaceLockerSE/README.md

 -- url correction: If there is an http:// or https:// at the start of the website address, it will remove that from the website and keep the rest.

--- Place locking: Three checks are done prior to locking
+-- Basic info validation: Three checks are done prior to locking

 1) Place area vs. point checking (partly complete - missing some categories right now):
 Script will check for area vs. point according to wiki guidance (including SE deviation for car dealership and US Post Office).
 If the place is a point but is supposed to be an area, then the script will pop up an alert.